Course: Environmental Communication - Research Into Practice

-This course will be relevant to the following participants:
+Offered since 2014, this course will be relevant to the following participants:

-We will do our best to tailor the course to the needs of participants.
 We pledge to make this an accessible and memorable learning experience.

 The course covers the following topics, subject to slight alterations:

 - Understanding the field of environmental and sustainability communication